drpetersonfernandes/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** -full-screen<br>

 This emulator requires BIOS and system files to work properly.<br>
-The list of required files can be found at [Xemu Website](https://xemu.app/docs/required-files/).<br>
+The list of required files can be found on [Xemu Website](https://xemu.app/docs/required-files/).<br>

 The ISO file needs to be formated in XBOX format, as the original XBOX discs.
-You can find information about that at [Xemu Website](https://xemu.app/docs/disc-images/).
+You can find information about that on [Xemu Website](https://xemu.app/docs/disc-images/).
 You can find a tool in the 'Simple Launcher' tools menu that can convert ISO to XISO format.

 ## Microsoft Xbox 360